uwe-arens-022026-3.avif)

 About the Programme

-One cello to rule them all – this could almost be the motto of a Dvořák festival.
-Multiply it by twelve, with each instrument played by a member of the Berlin Philharmonic, and nothing less than an abundance of virtuosity and entertainment can be expected: imaginative arrangements of familiar pieces and a journey through the world of music.
+One cello to rule them all – that could well be the motto of the Dvořák Prague Festival.
+Multiply it by twelve, and have each instrument accompanied by a member of the Berlin Philharmonic, and you can expect nothing less than a generous helping of artistry and entertainment, fresh arrangements of familiar musical pieces, and a journey across the musical world.
+Time and musical style suddenly cease to matter: the beautiful, unique sound of this exceptional ensemble brings everything together.

 With thanks to all who supported this concert